Adult Undergraduate Policies

 Alumnae Museum: Paid internship positions are also available on campus through the College's Alumnae Museum.
 Located in Curtis Hall, the Cedar Crest Alumnae Museum preserves the history of Cedar Crest College and fosters an appreciation of the history of women.
 Opened in conjunction with the College's 125th anniversary, the museum collects and preserves memorabilia and other items of importance to the College.
 Students work as paid interns (and sometimes as paid museum associates) to plan exhibitions using fashions and memorabilia collected since the College's founding in 1867.
 Students gain a sense of history of the College as well curatory techniques that are applicable in the larger museum community.
 For more information on internships with the Alumnae Museum, contact the Cedar Crest Alumnae Office at 610-606-4609.

-LVAIC Cross Registration: Through the Lehigh Valley Association of Independent Colleges (LVAIC), the course offerings and library holdings of five other area private colleges are available to Cedar Crest students.
-Degree-seeking matriculated upper-class women and non-freshmen in good academic standing may register at other LVAIC institutions for courses not available to them on their home campus.
-Cross-registration for full-time traditional students is at no additional cost in the Fall and Spring semesters.
+LVAIC Cross Registration: Through the Lehigh Valley Association of Independent Colleges (LVAIC), the course offerings and library holdings of five other area private colleges are available to degree-seeking Cedar Crest students who have reached sophomore standing and are in good academic standing.
+Students matching this criteria may register at other LVAIC institutions for courses not available to them on their home campus.
 All Cedar Crest students may use any of the LVAIC libraries at no extra charge.
 Participating institutions in addition to Cedar Crest include DeSales University, Lafayette College, Lehigh University, Moravian College and Muhlenberg College.

 Hawk Mountain: Courses are offered at the 2,000-acre Hawk Mountain Sanctuary through an affiliation between Hawk Mountain and the Cedar Crest College biological sciences department.